Avalanche vs. Coyotes Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: -189, Under Odds: +140)

-Keller's 12 goals and 18 assists in 32 games for Arizona add up to 30 total points on the season.
+Keller has recorded 12 goals and 18 assists in 33 games for Arizona, good for 30 points.

 Keller Recent Games